 Downtown Clearwater, historically the Pinellas County seat and center of commercial and social activity on Florida’s West Coast, is poised to return to that role as it is transformed from ‘downtown’ to ‘The Cleveland Street District.’
-With its $10-million streetscape first phase complete and phase II underway, the renewed strand east of the Clearwater Harbor bluff is the perfect setting for the unique mix of shopping and dining enterprises that are restoring and preserving the downtown’s distinctive character.
+With its $10-million streetscape completed, the renewed strand east of the Clearwater Harbor bluff is the perfect setting for the unique mix of shopping and dining enterprises that are restoring and preserving the downtown’s distinctive character.
 An elegant logo offers a fresh new look, a public art program and world class live entertainment at the historic Capitol Theatre offer pleasures for the eyes and ears and lushly landscaped medians and sidewalks provide cool places in an urban setting.
 In addition, major upscale residential and retail complexes have opened their doors.
 The recently completed Clearwater Harbor Marina will create a vital link between the District’s new enterprises and the city’s spectacular waterfront.
 It’s all coming together in a gem that is once again beginning to sparkle.

 The Cleveland Street District is the area bounded by Myrtle and Osceola avenues, and Drew and Pierce streets in downtown Clearwater.